Jerrythafast/FDSTools/README.rst

 Pipeline
 ~~~~~~~~
+v1.0.4
+    - Removed reference to the 'is-fastq' option of TSSV.

 v1.0.3
     - Fixed glitch that caused the 'bgprofiles.html' output file of the
       reference-database analysis to lack a proper title.